divvungiellatekno/course-HU-2018-2021/2021_Creutz/CreutzV2021.md

 * recordings and text available
 * technology unfortunately from a commercial company = closed source code
+  * we have now been hunted by this - they are closing down the macOS version
+  * we had fortunately already planned a new project for Julev Sámi that is completely built using open source, so we should be good in a couple of years
 * quality very good
-* the original plan was to use our own text processing for conversion to IPA/SAMPA/whatever, and we still plan to do that
+* the original plan was to use our own text processing for conversion to IPA or similar, we are doing that in our new project
-* we also plan to build a fully open-source text-to-speech system based on Edinburgh technology
 * the idea is to use roughly the same text processing as we use for the grammar checker to produce a phonetic transcription, and feed that to the synthesis engine

 ### Demo